How to Build a Big, Beautiful, Muscular Back

 Aesthetically, having well-developed lats craft the V-taper to your physique.
 Front the front or the back, the lats cannot be ignored.
 Functionally, strong lats are big players in pulling bars off the floor and lowering a heavy barbell to the chest in the bench press.

 As a general prescription, these movements will take care of your lats:

 - Wide grip pull ups and pull downs

 - Full kneeling pulldowns

-You can however, position the order of your exercises so that the decline of your energy levels aren't as steep and the effectiveness of each movement is maximized.
-Here's a template to keep in mind when your hitting your back.
+You can, however, position the order of your exercises so that the decline of your energy levels aren't as steep and the effectiveness of each movement is maximized.
+Here's a template to keep in mind when you're hitting your back.